-Table decorations are an essential for outdoor weddings as it’s the main piece of furniture you’ll be using.
+Wedding table decorations are an essential for outdoor weddings as it’s the main piece of furniture you’ll be using.
 Whether you have a long banquet table weaving around a woodland, two rows in a sunny courtyard or a series of trestle tables, floral centrepieces are key.
 We’d suggest succulent potted plants, wooden window boxes of rosemary and thyme or bell jars filled with vines and micro lights for a modern look that won’t wilt before you’ve tucked into your second course.
 Battery tea lights are one of the most effective table lighting resolutions for outdoor spaces, they have an authentic look but there’s no chance of them blowing out.
 Pop them in mason Jars and place on your table or hang from wires around your venue for a pretty addition to your decoration theme.
 Easily accessorised and themed with a simple wrap of fabric or flowers, there’s no need to fire hazard with LED tea lights.

 Metallic touches - photo via Peaches & Mint.

 Wrap trunks & drape from trees - photo via Sarah Eubanks Photography.